 Rural Health Care (RHC)

 - More funding opportunities.
 The FCC has created more funding opportunities through the Covid-19 Telehealth Program and Connected Care Pilot in addition to the rollover of unused funds from prior years to cover the higher demand for FY2019 (no longer accepting applications as of June 25, 2020).

 - More flexibility for consumers.
-The FCC and USAC temporarily adjusted the income and identification documentation requirements to allow individuals recently unemployed or social distancing due to the pandemic to more easily complete their Lifeline application.
+The FCC and USAC temporarily adjusted the income and identification documentation requirements to allow recently unemployed or social distancing consumers to more easily complete their Lifeline application.

 - Continued service for consumers.
-The FCC temporarily paused through August 31 Lifeline program integrity reviews, as well as usage, recertification, reverification, and general de-enrollment requirements, to ensure consumers are not involuntarily de-enrolled from the Lifeline Program during the pandemic.
+The FCC temporarily paused recertification, reverification, and general de-enrollment requirements, to ensure consumers are not involuntarily de-enrolled from the Lifeline program during the pandemic.
 Note: Automated eligibility database checks to verify the eligibility of subscribers due for recertification in 2022 have now resumed for all non-Tribal subscribers.
 Learn more on our Recertification webpage.

 - Relief for rural, Tribal consumers.
-The FCC temporarily waived its rules to allow Lifeline providers to begin offering service to consumers residing in rural areas on Tribal lands even if those consumers have not yet submitted certain supporting documentation to complete their Lifeline application.
+The FCC temporarily waived its rules to allow Lifeline providers to begin offering service to consumers residing in rural areas on Tribal lands, even if those consumers have not yet submitted specific supporting documentation to complete their Lifeline application.

 - More flexibility.
 The FCC has permitted support to extend beyond a particular service area.

 - Updates to Testing Requirements.
-The FCC is allowing carriers to test less than the required number of subscriber locations during the pre-test period.
+The FCC has allowed carriers to test less than the required number of subscriber locations during the pre-test period.